louissiu198/krunker-booster/README.md

 - By omitting the expected frequency or presence of `"q"` messages, the server's version validation logic is bypassed
 - This suggests the version check is not performed at connection time, but rather after a certain threshold of client activity

+**Fixes**
+includes CHEAT FIX based on my other analysis, and SERVER FIX
+- [CHEAT FIX] enforce an official client that constantly checks if cheats being hooked into, and only allow those to play ranked
+- [SERVER FIX] encrypts the XHR requests slightly more, using a signature that signs each request, and make sure the signature runs through a wasm, so generate token and those shits cannot be accessed publicly.
+Current state is a random person can do this like me
+- [SERVER FIX] websocket connection that is lesser bugs, doesnt allow bot that doesnt "q" request (like clicked the enter game) to afk/bot through out the match

 ### Extended Connection Survivability

 | Issue | Description |